HanKruiger/hankruiger.com/content/now.md

 ## Reading
 I'm reading:

+- *Harry Potter and the Half-Blood Prince* by J.K.
+Rowling
 - *The History of Bees* by Maja Lunde
-- *Harry Potter and the Order of the Phoenix* by J.K.
-Rowling

 ## Listening
 Podcasts that I enjoyed recently: